Erechtheus/geolocation/README.md

 # Usage

+## Download
+Source code from this repository has been published here (https://github.com/Erechtheus/geolocation/releases).
+- [Version 1.0](https://github.com/Erechtheus/geolocation/releases/tag/V1.0) refers to the original code, which has been presented in our GSCL paper.

 ## Train and apply models
 To train models, training data (tweets and gold labels) needs to be retrieved.
 As Tweets can not be shared directly, we refer to the [WNUT'16 workshop page](http://noisy-text.github.io/2016/geo-shared-task.html) for further information.